HariKrishnGupta/langchain-demo/README.md

 # langchain-demo

-Trying out the exercises in the course: https://learn.deeplearning.ai/langchain
+Trying out the APIs and langchain funcationalities taught in the course: https://learn.deeplearning.ai/langchain